Frequently in information technology, new terms are developed without taking into consideration the importance of the words that make up the term.

 - other regional or bank-specific fields

 The magnitude of formats and scenarios that need to be built and tested can be enormous and overwhelming.
 This is particularly true because most application integration that IT departments perform is connecting one application to another application.
-When companies are entering a significant project such as S/4HANA, IT resources are already stretched incredibly thin with little time to build and test all required payment formats.
+When companies are entering a significant project, IT resources are already stretched incredibly thin with little time to build and test all required payment formats.

 Payment Scenarios and Payment Scenario Variances

 The variances between the banks in terms of protocols, file formats and security among other factors often become a one-off integration for a specific payment scenario for each bank.

 A payment scenario could be Bank A – Initiating Branch Frankfurt – Receiving Branch Madrid- SEPA Payment-Non-urgent- No FX- Euro.

 The payment scenarios need to be tested with the bank as errors will lead to payment failures.
 This is because for a payment to go through, everything must exactly meet the mandated requirements for each bank.
 However, then the IT department must keep track of the variances between banks.